tresoldi/ngesh/README.md

 branch length, etc.).
 It is intended for benchmarking phylogenetic methods, especially in historical linguistics and stemmatology.
-The generation of stochastic phylogenetic trees also goes by the name of "simulation methods for phylogenetic trees", "synthetic data", or just "phylogenetic tree simulation".
+The generation of stochastic phylogenetic trees also goes by the name "simulation methods for phylogenetic trees", "synthetic data generation", or just "phylogenetic tree simulation".

 ![ngesh](https://raw.githubusercontent.com/tresoldi/ngesh/master/docs/banner.png)

 Among the highlights of the package, with `ngesh`:

-* any hashable element can be provided as a seed for the pseudo-random number generators, guaranteeing that the generated trees are reproducible (including across different systems)
+* any hashable element can be provided as a seed for the pseudo-random number generators, guaranteeing that the synthetic trees are reproducible (including across different systems)
 * trees can be generated according to user-specified parameters such as birth and death ratios (and the death ratio can be set to zero, resulting in a birth-only tree)